 Vitamin K Facts: Health Benefits and Food Sources

-Vitamin K is a less well known fat-soluble nutrient that is fast-becoming an essential consideration for many different aspects of health.
-Here we take a closer look at some of the key facts on vitamin K, why it’s important for your health and some of the research highlights to date.
+Vitamin K is a less well known fat-soluble nutrient that is fast-becoming an essential consideration for many different aspects of health, particularly for bone health.
+Here we take a closer look at some of the key facts on vitamin K and why it’s so important.

 Key facts